 There are a number of ways you can contact us, depending on where you live in the area we serve.

 “Referral” means “to send someone for consultation, review, or further action.”

 For example, a GP directing a patient to a medical specialist.

-You can ‘self-refer’ to the service using our online referrals form.
+If you live in Buckinghamshire, Bath and North East Somerset or Wiltshire, you can ‘self-refer’ to the service using our online referrals form.

 The online referrals system is for routine referrals only.
 If you need help urgently, see “It’s a crisis!”

 If it’s an life-threatening emergency, phone 999.
 This is if your child’s life or the life of another child or young person is at immediate risk.

 If it’s not a 999 emergency, you can dial 111 if you need help fast.

 Do not use our online referrals form for urgent help.

 See our detailed referral page for healthcare professionals.